 Why would I need this type of plugin?

 As you probably know, WooCommerce is a free plugin that transforms any WordPress website into a full-featured online store.
-If you’re already running WooCommerce then you can sell products like shirts and mugs that feature fixed designs without any issues.
+If you’re already running WooCommerce then you can sell products like shirts, hats, and mugs that feature fixed designs without any issues.

 But what if you want to allow your customers to create their own designs and then place them on your products?
 That’s when you’ll need to turn to a product customizer.

-Many of these tools support design templates.
+Many of the best WooCommerce product customizer plugins support design templates.
 After you’ve created templates for your customers, they can use them as starting points for their work and then add their own graphics and text as needed.

 How will plugins be scored?